-The following article has been summarised to avoid unnecessary tax technicalities.
+The following tax article has been summarised to avoid unnecessary tax technicalities.
 The quoted tax rates are subject to change from one year to the next.
-The advice given is of a general nature and should not be construed as tailored tax advice.
 Seek professional legal advice on your matter – see disclaimer below.

 By Raymundo Larraín Nesbitt